zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/commands/cli-commands.md

 description: The commands available for managing the database, DbContext, and migrations from the command line.
 canonical: /migrations/commands/cli-commands
 status: Published
-lastmod: 2023-02-18
+lastmod: 2025-07-13
 ---

 # EF Core Command Line Interface

-The current CLI commands are detailed below for reference.
+Current CLI commands are detailed below for reference.
 They are accessed using your command line/terminal tool via the `dotnet` command using the `ef` switch.
 The full list of commands can be accessed from within the command line by typing `dotnet ef --help`:

 ```cmd